 Need a homemade holiday gift or treats for a party, this recipe is effortless and out-of-this-world good!

 It really is a quick and easy homemade gift, if you need a quick and easy homemade gift.
 Or if you need a party treat.
 And, you totally can act like you got the candy thermometer out and did all that business, testing and measuring and slaving over the stove making oh-so-creamy-fudge.
 No one has to know it was this easy.
 Perfect is you need a gift on the fly.
-And, if you don’t need a gift on the fly, you can totally enjoy 5 Minute Dark Chocolate Fudge yourself while watching classic Christmas movie marathon, you know, A Christmas Story, It’s a Wonderful Life, Miracle on 34th Street.
+And, if you don’t need a gift on the fly, you can totally enjoy 5 Minute Dark Chocolate Fudge yourself while watching a classic Christmas movie marathon, you know, A Christmas Story, It’s a Wonderful Life, Miracle on 34th Street.
 Do you watch those every year?

 Why is this fudge so easy to make?

 It contains 2 primary ingredients, chocolate frosting, and chocolate chips.
 Rich and decadent fudge shouldn’t be so easy to make as well!
 Seriously, too easy is not good for my waist-line!
 Two ingredients plus a topping is all it takes.
 This fudge is not expensive, but looks impressive and makes a quick and easy homemade gift. if you can part with it!
 My boys like straight chocolate in their fudge, most kids will.
-To bump up the gourmet taste and look, fill free to add nuts, coconut, toffee, peppermint, sprinkles, cocoa, crushed cookies or a dusting of confectioners sugar on top!
+To bump up the gourmet taste and look, feel free to add nuts, coconut, toffee, peppermint, sprinkles, cocoa, crushed cookies or a dusting of confectioners sugar on top!
 Or, you can mix these ingredients into the fudge.
 I prefer to see the ‘extras’ on top.

 I actually started this recipe intending to make truffles, but halfway through I decided I didn’t want to spend time rolling the balls then dipping them in chocolate.
 Too much time.
 Instead, I poured the melted chocolate into a 9×9 inch square cake pan and sprinkled on chopped pistachios.